 Description

-Tourmaline is a captivating gemstone known for its wide variety of colors, from rich greens to vibrant pinks.
+Tourmaline, birthstone of October, is a captivating gemstone known for its wide variety of colors, from rich greens to vibrant pinks.
 Due to its unique crystal structure and natural color variations, it is both rare and highly prized by collectors and jewelry enthusiasts alike.
+Tourmaline is often associated with protection, healing, and balance, with different colors representing various energies like love, courage, and self-confidence, and is believed to promote emotional well-being and creativity.

 Source